kevinbdx35/kevinbdx35/README.md

 I am passionate about **back-end development** and everything related to computer sciences.

-My main programming language is **Python** 🐍, I know to use it in the professionnal context with differents tools like Pycharm, Panda, Flask, SQLAlchemy, Pytest, Ctype, CPython, JWT, BCrypt, PostgreSQL, Postman, and more...
+My main programming language is **Python** 🐍, I use it in professionnal context with differents tools like Pycharm, Panda, Flask, SQLAlchemy, Pytest, Ctype, CPython, JWT, BCrypt, PostgreSQL, Postman, and more...

 I also skilled in front-end development 🌐, HTML, CSS and Javascript.
 And I have goods foundations in C language.